0x1Jar/assetfinder/README.md

 * https://certdb.com/api-documentation

 ## TODO
-* Flags to control which sources are used
-    * Likely to be all on by default and a flag to disable
-* Read domains from stdin
+* Implement more sources (see "Sources to be implemented" below).